ajju90/DevOps-Assignment/README.md

 # DevOps-Assignment
-# Docker Image with Ubuntu 16.04 and Essential Packages
+## Docker Image with Ubuntu 16.04 and Essential Packages
+# Docker
 This Docker image is based on Ubuntu 16.04 and includes the following packages:
 - telnet
 - curl